Inviting people onto Mastodon and the Fediverse

 Here’s how to do it:

-1. Log in through your server’s website or certain third party apps
+1. Log in through your server’s website or through the web app or certain third party apps

 2. Go to the profile of the person you want to be notified about